soundanalogous/Breakout/README.md

 Contributions are welcome.
 If you have any ideas, suggestions for improvements, examples to share, or anything else you'd like to contribute please get in touch.

-Submit pull requests (against the *dev* branch) for bug fixes and small changes.
-For any larger changes, please first start a discussing by opening a new issue.
+Submit pull requests (against the `dev` branch) for bug fixes and small changes.
+For any larger changes, please first start a discussion by opening a new issue.

-See Breakout/build/README.md for instructions on building Breakout.
+See `Breakout/build/README.md` for instructions on building Breakout.

 Credits